 Many homeowners wonder, “How often should I stain my deck?”
 To keep a deck looking great and prolong the life of the wood, a deck should be stained every two to three years.
 Other signs your deck needs staining are:

-The deck has mold or mildew build
+- The deck has mold or mildew buildup.

 - Water soaks into the deck boards and no longer beads up.